 A vibrant and regular Yoga practice will also support long-term care residents in maintaining a good level of activity, while maintaining bonds through social engagement with other residents.
 Study after study has documented the absolute importance of staying active and engaged in one’s community, in order to ward off isolation and depression.
 Long term care helps patients live happier and quality-filled lives, if they stay active.
 Yoga is a very positive way to stay active.
 Not only will long-term care residents benefit from the positive effects of a regular Yoga practice, they will also benefit from a sense of interconnectedness with their community, and a sense of purpose, in attending a series of Yoga classes.

 © Copyright – Aura Wellness Center – Publications Division

-To see our complete selection of affordable yoga instructor certification courses, please click on the courses and products button in the navigation bar in the upper left section of this page.
+See our testimonials to find out what our graduates have to say about teaching therapeutic yoga sessions and our selection of online yoga teacher training intensive courses.
+To see our complete selection of affordable yoga instructor certification programs, please click on the courses and products button in the navigation bar in the upper left section of this page.

 2 thoughts on “Hatha Yoga for Long Term Care”

 Regular practice of yoga asanas stretch and strengthen all of the muscles and ligaments in the body and its bring a good result for human body and mind.